getty-zig/getty.so/docs/concepts/interfaces.md

 1. This function is an interface function.
 Its job is to return an interface value.

 1. This declaration is an interface type.
 They generally have:
-     - A single field to store an instance of an implementing type.
+     - A single field to store an instance of an implementation.
      - A few declarations that may be useful to implementations.
      - Wrapper methods that define the interface's behavior.